josarajar/HTRTF/README.md

 # HTRTF
 This repository provides a framework implemented in TensorFlow which performs OCR tasks.
+It will be soon available.